IBM/vscode-ibmi-projectexplorer/README.md

 <!-- TO DO: INSERT ICON -->

-The IBM i Project Explorer provides IBM i project support in Visual Studio Code.
+The IBM i Project Explorer supports developing IBM i applications using buildable local projects in Visual Studio Code.
 Leverage the Project Explorer viewer to manage a project's library list, variables, object libraries, include paths, and much more.
 Utilize the Job Log viewer as well to easily visualize the contents of your job logs after having run a build or compile.

 <!-- TO DO: UPDATE LINKS BELOW -->